Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * Can change profile pictures
 * Students can now decide to receive email notifications or not ( for admin notifications )
 * Profile pictures can be seen in every avatar
+* Make the post expandable and shrinkable as needed, according to the content (body, img) of the post

 # Bugs:
 * Responsiveness is wonky